ONSdigital/dp/training/culture-and-process/PR_REVIEW_AND_RESPONSE_GUIDANCE.md

 ### The Review

-- Familiarise yourself with the Trello Ticket of the work you are reviewing.
+- Familiarise yourself with the Jira Ticket of the work you are reviewing.
 - Be humble.
 - Suggest ways to improve or simplify the code.
 - Don't just look at whats been done, but also look out for anything that may have been missed.